tom-odonovan/Wordle-Game/README.md

     4) The user must only be able to type a maximum of 5 letters until the word has been checked by the 'checkWord' function.
 Once the first guess has been checked, allow user to commence 2nd guess. ✅

         - NOTE: This prooved to be quite the challenge.
 How could I stop the user from guessing until the word had been checked by the 'checkword' function?
 At first I gave each square a unique Id corresponding to its index.
 If the index was a factor of 6; stop play and checkWord (Notice none of the squares have an Id divisible by 6).
 After the word had been checked, +1 to the tileIndex i.e. resume play.

+    5) Tiles that have been checked should have their corressponding letters on the keyboard coloured accordingly to alert the user which letters to include in subsequent quesses. ✅

+    -[ ] Add CSS animations
+     1) When a tile is entered it should pop out and back slightly.

+    ### Glitches to fix:

+    - Restrict the user from being able to backspace previous rows